Skip to footer content

 $vbLabelText $csharpLabel

-This method is particularly useful when you already have well-formatted web pages and want to offer them as a download PDF version.
-The .NET library handles all external resources, including stylesheets, scripts, and images, ensuring complete HTML rendering.
-The converter will return an appropriate HTTP status code if it encounters an invalid URL.
+This method works well when you already have well-formatted web pages and want to offer them as downloadable PDFs.
+The library handles all external resources, including stylesheets, scripts, and images, ensuring complete rendering.
+The converter returns an appropriate HTTP status code if it encounters an invalid URL.
+For JavaScript-heavy pages, configure appropriate render delays.

-When converting authenticated pages with .NET forms authentication or other security mechanisms, you can pass cookies or headers to maintain the same user account session.
-This prevents redirection to a login screen during PDF conversion:
+When converting authenticated pages with .NET forms authentication or other security mechanisms, pass cookies or headers to maintain the user session.
+This prevents redirection to login screens during conversion:

 var renderer = new ChromePdfRenderer();